Karpatiosorbus devoniensis

-It probably did not exist before the last ice age, arising from a hybrid between Sorbus torminalis the wild service tree and another whitebeam.
-It is a close relative of the No Parking whitebeam, Karpatiosorbus admonitor, and two other British natives and around 40 species in Europe.
+It probably did not exist before the last ice age, arising from a hybrid between Sorbus torminalis, the wild service tree, and another species of whitebeam.
+It is a close relative of the Watersmeet whitebeam, Karpatiosorbus admonitor, and two other British natives and around 40 species in Europe.

 Description

 It will form a deciduous tree to about 12 metres height.

 The leaves are entire, lobed, dark green above, the underside has a dense layer of grey hairs.

 It flowers at the end of May, they are white with 5 petals.

-The fruits ripen at the end of October.
+The fruit ripen at the end of October.
 They are orange-brown to brown, and edible.